AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors/nbgrader.rst

   well, but we have tried to patch it in order to do this.
 We may still have missed some things here.

-- To autograde from the command line, add the option ``--Autograde.create_student=True`` so that it will automatically add students to the grader database.
-This happens automatically if you click the lightning bolt to autograde from the Formgrader UI.

 Version control of course assignments